Shunxu-H/DayLight/README.md

 ## TO DO

 - [X] Load Cameras from file
 - [X] Save pictures
 - [X] Redirect output to a FBO and copy it to a texture / save a file,
 - [X] Rendering for color and depth images
 - [X] Identify objects which can be seem from a particular camera
 - [X] Tansformable--'isVisible', filter out invisible objects while rendering
 - [X] Standardizing rendering procedures ( render all images given a directory )
 - [X] Enlarge .obj data for the depth buffer situation
 - [X] Minimize image file ( bit map, text array, lossiless compression)
 - [X] Build 'openGl self management'
 - [X] Test GLObject(seems working, more tests required)
+- [ ] Memory Leak
+	* - Shaper is taking in Cameras as pointer, which is unnecessary
 - [ ] Make sure x11 works on the vision machines
 - [X] Rebuild GUI
 - [ ] Remake help.txt
 - [ ] Copy all necessary files to build directory with CMake